Kanji

 Table of Contents

-On the other hand, when using Config Rules, it is necessary to record changes in the target AWS resources with Config as a prerequisite.
+Additionally, when using Config Rules, recording changes in the target AWS resources with Config is a prerequisite.

-When setting Config Rules as guardrails, it is necessary to select AWS resources to be recorded by Config.
-However, as in cases 1 and 2, recording excessively can incur costs, so it is necessary to select resources to be recorded according to the characteristics of the resources built in the AWS account.
+When setting Config Rules as guardrails, it is necessary to select which AWS resources will be tracked by Config.
+However, as in cases 1 and 2, excessive tracking can incur costs, so resources should be selected according to the characteristics of the resources in each AWS account.

-In case 3, if preventive control through security checks in the CI/CD pipeline is possible rather than detective control by Config, it is not necessary to record with Config.
-However, if there are cases where resources deployed during operation are manually changed, it is necessary to consider recording with Config.
+In case 3, if preventive control through security checks in the CI/CD pipeline is possible rather than detective control by Config, it is not necessary to track with Config.
+However, if there are cases where resources deployed during operation are manually changed, tracking with Config should be considered.

 Reference: Recording AWS Resources with AWS Config - AWS Config

-If you apply the conformance packs or Security Hub standards of Config Rules as they are, rules that are not so important will also be set, so only select the rules that really need to be addressed.
+If you apply the conformance packs or Security Hub standards of Config Rules as they are, rules that are not so important will also be set, so only select the rules that truly need to be addressed.

 This rule selection is a labor-intensive task.